KavitaGitCode/PreplaceJS/JS-Async-Interview.md

 ## Difference between localStorage and sessionStorage

+localStorage persists data even after the browser window is closed and is accessible across different browser tabs/windows of the same origin.

+sessionStorage stores data for a single browser session and is accessible only within the same tab or window.

-localStorage is similar to sessionStorage, except that while localStorage data has no expiration time, sessionStorage data gets cleared when the page session ends — that is, when the page is closed. (localStorage data for a document loaded in a "private browsing" or "incognito" session is cleared when the last "private" tab is closed.)
+(localStorage data for a document loaded in a "private browsing" or "incognito" session is cleared when the last "private" tab is closed.)

 ```javascript
 localStorage.setItem("myCat", "Tom"); //add items in storage